aditya-shriwastava/llama3.2-playground/README.md

-# llama3.2 Playground
+# llama3.2
-> Playground for experimenting with llama3.2 llm
+> rewriting llama3.2 from scratch in pytorch